Mrunaliaher/EcoIntel-AI/README.md

 Open `frontend/index.html` in a web browser.

-The frontend communicates with the FastAPI backend running locally.
+The frontend communicates with the deployed FastAPI backend on Render.

 ---